GooseOb/gooseob.github.io/content/en/sites/taraskevizatar.md

 ### History

-I came across [the baltoslav taraškievizer](https://baltoslav.eu/tar/index.php) but realized it doesn’t work well with many words.
+I came across [the baltoslav taraškievizer](https://baltoslav.eu/tar/index.php) but realized it doesnʼt work well with many words.
 I decided to make my own taraškievizer, started looking for any sources of words for start and found [this script on the wikipedia](https://be-tarask.wikipedia.org/wiki/MediaWiki:Gadget-nt.js), it became the base of my project dictionary.